CBIIT/bento-docs/docs/master/_sources/configuration/dashboard.md.txt

 The Dashboard Table can be configured to list key data entities in your data sharing platform along with a list of key data entity attributes.
 In the [Bento reference implementation](https://dev.bento-tools.org/#/cases) the Dashboard Table list the cases (or study subjects) in the program.

-Dashboard tabs and tables are configured as described in [Dashboard:Tabs and Tables](dashboard-tabs-and-tables.md)
+Dashboard tabs and tables are configured as described in [Dashboard: Tabs and Tables](dashboard-tabs-and-tables.md)